Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Introduction

 In this paper, we continue these studies and show that actually the mass-deformed background found in \cite{Y_mass_Liouville} is $T$-dual to the \ntwo supersymmetric 2D black hole with cigar geometry \cite{Wbh}, which is the \ntwo SL($2, \mathbb{R}$)/U(1) coset Wess-Zumino-Novikov-Witten (WZNW) model \cite{GVafa,GivKut,MukVafa,OoguriVafa95}.
 In fact, the metric found in \cite{Y_mass_Liouville} can be reduced to the metric of a trumpet, first discussed in \cite{Giveon} and used in \cite{DijVerVer} for study of winding modes in the 2D black hole geometry of the cigar.

 It is known that the original \ntwo Liouville theory deformed with a Liouville superpotential has a mirror description in terms of a \ntwo 2D black hole \cite{HoriKapustin}.
 Using this, we argue that the combination of both superpotential and mass deformations leads to the black hole with the same cigar geometry, while the mass of the 2D black hole depends now on both deformation parameters.
+Namely, we conjecture that the total black hole mass is the sum of masses associated with each of the above deformations.
+This conjecture is one of the key points of our paper, however actually we use it only in the limit when the mass deformation dominates.

 This allows us to find the low-lying hadron spectrum of the \ntwo SQCD with the U(4) gauge group and $N_f=8$ quark flavors.
 In fact, it turns out that the form of the spectrum of string states (which determines the hadron spectrum in 4D SQCD) does not depend on the mass deformation, and only the number of states is changed.
 We also use the field theory arguments on the SQCD side to explain this surprising effect.
 We explain the expected increase in the number of hadronic states in SQCD, which has more quarks, by considering the near-Hagedorn behavior of the 2D black hole.